azerba/hello-world/README.md

 # hello-world
-This is part of tutorial
+This is an exercise on GitHub here.